Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 GAA.ie: Nowadays children take part in less sporting play away from organised training sessions and matches than they did in the past.
 They're not playing out on the street or at the crossroads as much as previous generations did.
 That being the case, when you're coaching young players do you have to be mindful of working on the building blocks of good movement that bit more?

 IJ: Absolutely.
 You can never presume that players will have these skills.
-Even players who are quite competent and playing at a relatively high level haven't necessarily developed all of these movement skills and that reveals itself in in little weaknesses, little holes in their development.
-It's quite an interesting thing.
+Even players who are quite competent and playing at a relatively high level haven't necessarily developed all of these movement skills and that often reveals itself in little weaknesses, little holes in their development.

-Whereas, when it gets into the into the formal game, sometimes athletes are a little reluctant to do that for fear of coaches' responses or teammates responses in a game situation where someone might say, 'Oh, why did you do that for?'.
-Structured play adds a little bit of freedom to try these different approaches which then can be applied into the game later on having had success with them,
+Whereas, when it gets into the into the formal game, sometimes athletes are a little reluctant to do that for fear of coaches' responses or teammates responses in a game situation where someone might say, 'Oh, why did you do that for'.
+Structured play adds a little bit of freedom to try these different approaches which then can be applied into the game later on.

 GAA.ie: A new Gaelic games Athletic Development Level One course for coaches working with players in the F3 Youth phase (13 to 17-year-olds) of the player pathway will be launched at the upcoming Gaelic games Coaching Conference.
 You were one of those who helped develop the course and will be speaking about it with Des Ryan at the Coaching Conference.
 Tell us a bit about that course and what people can expect from it.

-IJ: Through his persuasive skills Des has been able to bring the best of the theory together with the best of the practice and with the insights of the game.
+IJ: Through his persuasive skills Des has been able to bring together some of the best people that span the spectrum form theory to practice.
 What he's developed in with the GAA, I think, is, absolutely ground-breaking and world-leading.

 As far as we know, this is the first structured program across a sport that has been thought through and developed with that multi-lens of the best academic theory blended with practical experience.
 It has taken a lot of people's experience because you look at the Gaelic Games and you realize that there's going to be the need for force development, there's going to be the need for endurance development, and there's going to be the need for 'gamespeed' development.
 Each of those has a development structure that, importantly, can be applied at a range of levels.

-So any club coach, is able to say, 'right, how could I do that?', and there are going to be resources to back that up.
+So, any club coach, is able to say, 'right, how could I do that?', and there are going to be resources to back that up.
 An awful lot of work has gone into this.
-Firstly, to get the structure correct, and then, secondly, to build resources around it that allow application wherever somebody is coaching, wherever an athlete is.
+Firstly, to get the structure correct, and then, secondly, to build resources around it that allow application wherever somebody is coaching and wherever an athlete is practicing.
 There are going to be things that they can do, either on their own or at the club, that can help them build the athleticism that will hopefully allow them to get to the very top level, but will also facilitate a lifetime in sport.

 We want a fitter, healthier population moving forward and the beauty of a lot of the things that are in this development structure is that they build those habits of exercise.
 Even if somebody doesn't make it to the county team or even to the club team, they'll have benefited in terms of health and wellness from their participation.